Dating Violence: How To Recognize It And Respond To It

 - To not be threatened.

-Whether you stay or leave, you do need to be prepared for dating violence.
-Think about who you can call if you need help.
-Consider where you might go if your date leaves you stranded or if you feel you have to get away suddenly.
-Imagine what would happen if a violent situation started.
-What would you do, and where would you go?
+Whether you stay or leave, there are some things you can do to protect yourself in an abusive relationship.
+For example, think about who you can call if you need help.
+Consider where you might go if your date leaves you stranded or if you feel you must get away suddenly.
+Imagine what would happen if a violent situation erupted, and try to prepare for it the best you can.

-Talking to a trusted friend or family relative can make you feel safe and supported, at least while you're with them.
+Talking to a trusted friend or relative can make you feel safer and more supported.
 Someone who loves you isn't going to want you to be abused, and they might express their disapproval of anyone who would harm you in any way.
-You may feel defensive about your partner or your relationship, but someone needs to know what's happening with you.
+You may feel defensive about your partner or your relationship, but consider that someone needs to know what's happening so that they can help you stay safe.

 Tell this trusted person about specific incidents of abuse.
 Express your feelings about your partner, whether they're positive or negative.
 Tell the person you've chosen to talk to what you're afraid will happen and what plans you've made in case it does happen.
 Then, keep in contact with them.

-Along with one or more trusted people, you need a larger network of support.
-Reach out to friends and extended family relatives.
+Along with one or more trusted people, you may need a larger network of support.
+Reach out to friends and extended family.
 Spend time with people who care about you as an individual apart from the dating relationship.
-Get involved with hobbies or activity groups.
-A support group may also help you on your quest for freedom from abuse.
+Get involved with hobbies or activities.
+A support group may also be beneficial.

-Take practical steps so you'll be ready if you have to leave suddenly.
-Here are some of the things you can do to hold open the option to leave:
+Consider taking practical steps, so you'll be ready if you must leave suddenly.
+Here are some of the things you can do to prepare:

 - Open a savings account of your own, and don't let your partner know it exists.

-- Leave the money with a friend for a quick getaway.
+- Leave money with a friend for a quick getaway.

 - Keep enough cash on you for a taxi.